Fmaxv60/Fmaxv60/README.md

 I enjoy building things — whether it's developing full-stack web applications, working with embedded systems, or automating tasks with Python.
 I'm always eager to learn new technologies, tackle challenges, and improve my technical skills.

-In my free time, I work on personal projects ranging from web development to electronics, game development, and financial data visualization.
-I also enjoy diving into topics like cybersecurity, networks, and DevOps.
+In my free time, I work on personal projects ranging from web development to DevOps, game development, and financial data visualization.
+I also enjoy working on my own infrastructure.

 ---